How Atlanta Agencies Address AI Image Generator Bias

 Common Examples of Biased AI Outputs

-- Inconsistent rendering of skin color across generated images
+Inconsistent rendering of skin color across generated images, causing distortions in representation

 Why These Patterns Happen